-Operators request approval by submitting an online application in the NCAA Scouting Service Approval System.
-In 2015, the application will be available on March 1, one month earlier than in previous years.
-Applications will be accepted until 11:59 p.m.
+Operators may request approval by submitting an online application in the NCAA Scouting Service Approval System.
+The application is only available between March 1 and 11:59 p.m.
 (Eastern Time) on May 31.
 All deadlines will be strictly enforced.

 The applicant will be asked to answer a series of questions that correspond to the NCAA legislated requirements and will need to provide ECAG a sample of the published data and/or login credentials, if the service is an online service.